Coenraad Bloemendal: Later career

 Bloemendal's career continued during the 1980s, and he performed with other chamber groups, including The Toronto Chamber Players, The Toronto Septet, The Canadian Chamber Ensemble, and The Amati Quartet.
 In 1986, he founded another group, The Rembrandt Trio, with Valerie Tryon (piano) and Gerard Kantarjian (violin).
 They toured Canada, the U.S. and the Caribbean and made five recordings for the American label Dorian Recordings.
 The group disbanded in 1997.

 As a recitalist, Bloemendal played for 25 years with pianist Valerie Tryon.
 He also has a long association with jazz musician Don Thompson, who has written many compositions for him for recordings and concerts.

 Bloemendal contributed cello passages to Diana Panton's 2016 album Hello to Childhood II, and to her album I Believe in Little Things, which won a Juno Award for Children's Album of the Year in 2017.

 Teaching career

 Bloemendal taught at the Royal Conservatory of Music from 1982 to 2000.
 He was the head of the string department at York University from 1980 to 1984, and he taught cellist Ofra Harnoy when she was 10 years old.

 Current activities

 In May 2010, Bloemendal founded a new ensemble called Trio Desiree with Desiree Till (soprano), and Erica Goodman, (harp).
 The group has played in Summer Festivals in Ontario and Quebec and three Canadian Composers have written new works for the combo.
-The trio started a recording label in 2013 called ERDECO Recordings.
+The trio started a recording label in 2013 called ERDECO Recordings and have recorded one CD 'Couleurs'.